c4pt0r/slides/2024/scalability/slides.md

 colorSchema: light
 ---

+# Database Scalability
-# Database Scalability: All you need to know
+# All you need to know

 Exploring the Cornerstone of Successful SaaS Platforms